Try these six delicious, inflammation-busting recipes

 - Toast 2 tsp sesame seeds in a large nonstick frying pan over medium-low.
 Transfer to a bowl.
 Pat 12 large sea scallops dry with paper towels, then lightly season with salt and pepper.
 Heat same non-stick frying pan over medium-high.
 Add 1 tbsp vegetable oil, then scallops.
 Cook until dark golden, about 2 min per side.

 - Arrange baby romaine or radicchio on 4 plates.
-Top with rice and scallops, then sprinkle with toasted sesame seeds.
+Top with rice and scallops, then lastly, sprinkle with toasted sesame seeds.

 Rheumatoid Arthritis Recipe #5